-ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC1.31 System - Functional Smart Contract SLA monitoring MUST SLA management Smart Contracts must support SLA monitoring functions where Services levels are monitored and SLA terms automatically enforced.
-Required to support SLAs with Smart contracts KPI target: SLA measurements and validation from at least 3 operators involved in a multi-party service chain KPI target: Oracle data layer accessed by 3 or more parties.
-UC1.32 System - Functional SLA breaches management MUST SLA management SLA breaches must be recorded by the DLT and a notification is generated.
-Required to ensure SLA breaches are auditable by all interested parties An SLA violation is recorded on the DLT for a given resource.
-SLA violation prompts the DLT to issue an event to subscribing software components UC1.33 System - Function Stakeholder notifications SHOULD SLA management The system should provide a notification mechanism for notifying all participating parties of all service and resource life cycle events.
-It would improve the user experience DLT issues events to subscribers for: service initiation SLA violation teardown UC1.34 System - Function Licensing monitoring MUST Orchestration The 5GZORRO platform must provide a way to control the usage of the software resources, in a secure and non repudiable way from the different services in terms of their agreements in the resource offer.
-It will provide the ability of tracing the usage of software resources DLT has an immutable record of current and historic rights over a resource DLT validates state-transitions for a resource based on defined business model UC1.35 Business Pricing Updates COULD Distributed Ledger Commercial pricing terms could be periodically updated in Smart Contracts between parties and call out to Oracles for reference data.
-KPI target: Oracle data layer accessed by 3 or more parties UC1.36 System - Functional Resource Definition Language licensing capabilities MUST Orchestration The DSL should support creation of license agreement templates associated with VNFs.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Relate UC1.31 System - Functional Smart Contract SLA monitoring MUST SLA management Smart Contracts must support SLA monitoring functions where Services levels are monitored and SLA terms automatically enforced.
+Required to support SLAs with Smart contracts KPI tar 3 opera KPI tar UC1.32 System - Functional SLA breaches management MUST SLA management SLA breaches must be recorded by the DLT and a notification is generated.
+Required to ensure SLA breaches are auditable by all interested parties An SLA resourc SLA vio subscri UC1.33 System - Function Stakeholder notifications SHOULD SLA management The system should provide a notification mechanism for notifying all participating parties of all service and resource life cycle events.
+It would improve the user experience DLT iss UC1.34 System - Function Licensing monitoring MUST Orchestration The 5GZORRO platform must provide a way to control the usage of the software resources, in a secure and non repudiable way from the different services in terms of their agreements in the resource offer.
+It will provide the ability of tracing the usage of software resources DLT ha over a DLT val defined UC1.35 Business Pricing Updates COULD Distributed Ledger Commercial pricing terms could be periodically updated in Smart Contracts between parties and call out to Oracles for reference data.
+KPI tar UC1.36 System - Functional Resource Definition Language licensing capabilities MUST Orchestration The DSL should support creation of license agreement templates associated with VNFs.
 The licensing agreements must be vendor independent.
-It would facilitate automated licensing agreements in the offer description Legal prose is associated with service agreements and linked to a resource/ smart contract UC1.37 Business Token life-cycle management MUST Distributed Ledger The lifecycle of 5GZORRO marketplace tokens, including tokens creation, must be managed according to the Marketplace governance model Required to ensure transparency on the way tokens are created and managed in general
+It would facilitate automated licensing agreements in the offer description Legal p linked 1 UC1.37 Business Token life-cycle management MUST Distributed Ledger The lifecycle of 5GZORRO marketplace tokens, including tokens creation, must be managed according to the Marketplace governance model Required to ensure transparency on the way tokens are created and managed in general get: SLA measurements and validation from at least ators involved in a multi-party service chain get: Oracle data layer accessed by 3 or more parties.